Geekid812/mcfunction-expand/README.md

 execute as @a[team=green] run say I am in team green! execute as @a[team=yellow] run say I am in team yellow!
 ```

+See the `examples` directory for more examples on how to use the compiler!